Results on coupled Ricci and harmonic map flows: The harmonic-Ricci flow

-This gives many examples of $(RH)_c$ flow solutions.
-For instance, the homogeneous spaces in \cite{Lott2007} that admit expanding Ricci solitons all have the bundle structure just described, so those Ricci flow solutions are $(RH)_c$ solutions. \end{ex}
+This gives many examples of \textsc{hrf} solutions.
+For instance, the homogeneous spaces in \cite{Lott2007} that admit expanding Ricci solitons all have the bundle structure just described.
+Those solitons correspond to Ricci flow solutions, and hence to \textsc{hrf} solutions.